Coolchirutha/Quickwork_Task_1/README.md

     $ npm --version
     6.1.0

 If you need to update `npm`, you can make it using `npm`!
 Cool right?
-After running the following command, just open again the command line and be happy.
+After running the following command, just open the command line again and be happy.

     $ npm install npm -g

 ###
-### Yarn installation
-  After installing node, this project will need yarn too, so just run the following command.

-      $ npm install -g yarn

 ---

 ## Install

     $ git clone https://github.com/Coolchirutha/Quickwork_Task_1.git
-    $ cd PROJECT_TITLE
+    $ cd Quickwork_Task_1
-    $ yarn install
+    $ npm install

 ## Configure app

 Open `a/nice/path/to/a.file` then edit it with your settings.
 You will need:

-- To use OAuth2 authentication, we need access to a a CLIENT_ID, CLIENT_SECRET, AND REDIRECT_URI.
-To get these credentials for your application, visit https://console.cloud.google.com/apis/credentials.;
-- Another setting;
-- One more setting;
+For using this project, you will need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
+You can find these pieces of information by going to the [Developer Console][devconsole], clicking your project --> APIs & auth --> credentials.

+- Go to the Cloud Console API Library.
+- From the projects list, select the project you want to use(or create a new one).
+- In the API Library, select the Gmail API.
+- If you need help finding the API, use the search field and/or the filters.
+- On the Gmail API page, click ENABLE.

+- Navigate to the Cloud Console and [Create a new OAuth2 Client Id](https://console.cloud.google.com/apis/credentials/oauthclient)
+- Select `Web Application` for the application type
+- Add an authorized redirect URI with the value `http://localhost:3000/oauth2callback` (or applicable value for your scenario)
+- Click `Create`, and `Ok` on the following screen
+- Click the `Download` icon next to your newly created OAuth2 Client Id

+Make sure to store this file in the root directory as `credentials.json`

 ## Running the project